IanFinlayson/exploring-cs/chapter03.md

 When we run this program, it will print the prompt to the screen for us, and then wait for us to type something in.
-To give the program the input it\'s waiting for, we have to type into the shell window at the bottom of the screen.
+To give the program the input it's waiting for, we have to type into the shell window at the bottom of the screen.
 When you type something in and hit enter, it will take the input: